1. Do not have more biological children then you have adults living under one roof. Being outnumbered is how you lose wars.

 9. Do not underestimate young children.

 10. Get to know your children.
 Find out what makes them happiest and what makes them tick.
-Then you will know adequate punishments.
+Then you will know adequate punishments and rewards.
 This will differ per child.
 I have one child who’s worst punishment is writing book reports.
 I have another child who’s worst punishment is wearing a boring outfit with no accessories for an entire day.
 Figure out what works and when it stops working, get even more creative.
 Outwitting your children is the goal.

 11. Make time to snuggle.